mlflow/mlflow/docs/source/tutorials-and-examples/tutorial.rst

 these frameworks.

 .. note::
-  Note that this an **optional step**, which is currently only available for Python models.
-  Besides this, it's also worth noting that:

-  - MLServer requires **Python 3.7** or above.
-  - This step requires some basic Kubernetes knowledge, including familiarity with ``kubectl``.
+  This an **optional step**, which is currently only available for Python models.
+This step also requires some basic Kubernetes knowledge, including familiarity with ``kubectl``.

 To build a Docker image containing our model, we can use the ``mlflow models build-docker`` subcommand, alongside the ``--enable-mlserver`` flag.